DKVinski/Erlang-Exercises/README.md

 # Erlang-Exercises
 Solutions of Erlangator basic course exercises

+TASK 6
+	-> solutions are not in rss_xe module like suggested in task, but in modules predicate and xe

 TASK 7
 	-> modules ping and ping_pong are added to the folder for purpose of testing -> module omg contains functions which use ets tables